 The Nuffield Council on Bioethics has published a briefing note outlining the factors that can contribute to disagreements between parents and healthcare staff about the care and treatment of critically ill babies and young children.

-It concludes that the Government and NHS leaders could do more to foster good, collaborative relationships between parents and healthcare staff across the UK.
+The briefing note concludes that the Government and NHS leaders could do more to foster good, collaborative relationships between parents and healthcare staff across the UK.

 The care and treatment of critically ill children often involves complexity and uncertainty.
 Disagreements can arise between parents and healthcare staff about the best course of action, and sometimes these become entrenched.
 Recent high-profile court cases in the UK have highlighted the damaging effects that these kinds of disagreements can have on everyone involved.